Work Licence applications in Queensland

 - You can’t have lost your licence in the past 5 years for a similar offence or because of an accumulation of demerit points

 - You must also need your licence to work — it’s not enough that it’s inconvenient getting to and from work.
 You have to be able to demonstrate extreme financial hardship if you’re not allowed to drive.

-*For drug driving charges (driving with relevant drug present in saliva), there’s no percentage reading given.
-It’s either in your saliva and you can apply, or you’re under the influence of a drug, which means you can’t apply.
+For drug driving charges (driving with relevant drug present in saliva), there’s no percentage to worry about.
+It’s either in your saliva and you can apply, or you’re charged with being under the influence of a drug, which means you can’t apply.